Festival of Homiletics

 Clergy Day of Reflection: Care of Body, Care of Soul

-Join us in prioritizing your mental, physical, and spiritual well-being.
+Join members of the presbytery staff at the Ignatius House for a Day Of Reflection, prioritizing your mental, physical, and spiritual well-being.
 Discover the art of self-care at Ignatius House – where the care of the body and soul converge for a holistic wellness experience.

 Retiree Christmas Luncheon